John Ranby

-John Ranby (1703–1773) was a prominent English surgeon, who served in the household of King George II and wrote books on surgery.
+John Ranby (1703–1773) was an English surgeon, who served in the household of King George II and wrote books on surgery.
 His influence helped to instigate a corporation of surgeons distinct from barbers.

 Life

 The son of Joseph Ranby of St. Giles-in-the-Fields in Middlesex, an innholder, he put himself apprentice to Edward Barnard, foreign brother of the Company of Barber-Surgeons, on 5 April 1715.
 On 5 October 1722 he was examined on his skill in surgery.
 His answers were approved, and he was ordered the seal of the Barber Surgeons Company as a foreign brother.

 He was elected a Fellow of the Royal Society on 30 November 1724.
 He was appointed surgeon-in-ordinary to the king's household in 1738, and in 1740 he was promoted sergeant-surgeon to George II.
 He became principal sergeant-surgeon in May 1743, and in this capacity accompanied the king in the German campaign of that year.
 He was present at the battle of Dettingen, and there had as a patient Prince William, Duke of Cumberland, the king's second son.